Styyx1/Ruvaak-Readme/README.md

 5. Start the game once and let it do the graphics check.
 Do not worry about the settings as it will be replaced during installation.
 6. You also need to start the game to the main menu in order to download all the creations.

-<font size="30"> Step 3 and 4 are only necessary if you modded the game without 'stock game' and cleaned the master files </font>
+> **Step 3 and 4 are only necessary if you modded the game without 'stock game' and cleaned the master files**

 ### Wabbajack Installation